turingschool/curriculum/source/projects/eventmanager.markdown

 * Does the code clearly express what it is trying to accomplish?

-This code is fairly clear in it's understanding.
-It is simply expressing it's intent near so many other things.
+This code is fairly clear in its understanding.
+It is simply expressing its intent near so many other things.
 It is also expressing itself differently from how zip codes are handled.
 The dissimilarity breeds confusion when returning to the code.